afavian/cse15l-lab-reports/LabReport3.md

 > Explanation

-**- This command gives you a list of files **
+**-This command gives you a list of files within the `technical` directory that have a size of 1 block.**

 > Input
 ```
-$ find technical/911report -mtime +12
+$ find technical -size 2
 ```

 > Output
 ```
+technical/government/About_LSC
+technical/plos/pmed.0020191.txt
+technical/plos/pmed.0020226.txt
+technical/911report
 ```

 > Explanation

-**-  This command gives you a list of files in the directory `911report` from the file `technical` that has been modified more than 13 days ago, in which are none.**
+**- This command gives you a list of files within the `technical` directory that have a size of 2 blocks.**